umarhassan-mitodl/wgs.s10-fall-2017/content/pages/lecture-summaries.md

 How have scientific and engineering professions changed for women in the past century?
 Where do problems remain?
 What can academia and industry improve on in terms of diversity and inclusion?
 How have events such as Ada Lovelace Day and the Intl.
 Day of Women in STEM affected public perceptions of women in the STEM fields?

-Guest speaker: {{% resource_link "90e38df5-4072-4e7b-8ac3-6bce957a5c64" "Sheila Widnall" %}}, MIT Institute Professor, Department of Aeronautics and Astronautics
+Guest speaker: [Sheila Widnall](http://aeroastro.mit.edu/faculty-research/faculty-list/sheila-widnall), MIT Institute Professor, Department of Aeronautics and Astronautics

 {{< tdclose >}}